-How do you know when your script is ready for the world?
+How do you know when your screenwriting results are ready for the world?

 30. Make the fat lady sing: Give birth to your script baby

 You’ve written several drafts.
 You’ve killed your darlings, and there ain’t a single typo to be seen, but you keep tinkering, editing . . . and fussing.

 We’ve got a method you can apply to anything you write so you can be completely sure your script is the best piece of art your brain could have possibly written.
 We’ll explain how to teach yourself not to fuss – just to fix.

 Know when you’re ready for liftoff

 Here’s our trick to know for sure if our scripts are ready for takeoff: